Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 *For both mobile and desktop versions of courses.html, I knew that there were some same issues as index.html (such as the size of images, rel="noopener", javaScript of Font Awesome) so I fixed these first before the test*

 <ins>[accommodation.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/pre-test-lighthouse-mobile-accommodation.png)</ins>
-* Performance 60: I thought the size of images were the issues.
-Even I reduced the size of images, it gave low score with some other issues so these need to be looked at.
+* Performance 60: It seems Performance on Lighthouse changes every time.
+(It may depend on the speed of broadband?)
+Fixed the issue by reducing the size of images, however this gave an issue for the perfomance on desktop size as I got a warning saying low resolution image is being used for the first photo so I had to adjust the size of this photo and test it.
 * Accessibility 95: OK
 * Best Practices 100: OK
 * SEO 92: OK